ngx-builders/ngx-pwa-offline/README.md

 ```

 Note: you may not use the service itself and just the RxJS operator, but an injection is required in all cases to setup the service.
-If you have an idea to avoid this step, feel free to contribute in [the related issue](https://github.com/cyrilletuzi/ngx-pwa-offline/issues/1).

 ## Catching offline errors